OctopusDeploy/docs/docs/octopus-rest-api/examples/cancel-queued-deployments.md

 description: Example scripts to create an Azure service principal in Octopus.
 ---

-These scripts demonstrate how to programmatically cancel queued deployments.
+This script demonstrates how to programmatically cancel queued deployments.

 ## Usage